Kristin Roebuck

 Research Focus

-Kristin Roebuck is an historian of modern Japan whose research interests encompass the history of the body, medicine and law, race and gender, trafficking and enslavement, and war and international relations.
+Kristin Roebuck is an historian of modern Japan whose research interests encompass the history of the body; race, gender, and eugenics; medicine and law; family and childhood; trafficking and enslavement; and war and international relations.

 Publications